This post may contain affiliate links.

 In functional overreaching, you are promoting stress and oxidative damage in the body, but the body is able to respond with a much bigger increase in antioxidant defenses and positive adaptation like muscle growth.

 In hormesis, a small dose of overreaching with proper rest will yield a net benefit.
-But if you overtrain, oxidants and inflammation will overwhelms your antioxidant defense system and prevent muscle adaptation and growth.
+But if you overtrain, oxidants and inflammation will overwhelm your antioxidant defense system and prevent muscle adaptation and growth.

 In fact, overtrained athletes have lower levels of antioxidants in their blood compared to healthy athletes.